FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Todos
 - screenshots
-- diagrams
-- what does the json that gets sent to a webhook look like
+- how do we know which action triggers which webhook?? there's no link to configure. does every action trigger every webhook?
 - add sections from last user actions doc
 - review the fusionauth stylesheet readme in this repo
+- use chatgpt to format adoc/jekyll/fusion/plant/liquid

-TODO - what does Dan mean? "but note that the email template is pulled based on the users preferred email"
+- what does Dan mean? "but note that the email template is pulled based on the users preferred email"